Frequently Asked Questions

-There are many factors to consider, including the following – if the driveway has already been sealed, the current surface texture, if you desire colour and whether you are looking to seal the driveway yourself or hire a contractor.
+There are many factors to consider, including the following – if the driveway has already been sealed, the current surface texture and if you choose colour.

 CCS Penetrative Sealers will not change the surface texture.
 CCS Acrylic Sealers will change the surface texture but may be suitable if there is sufficient texture in the current concrete substrate.